Measuring poverty

 World map of income inequality Gini coefficients by country (as %).
 Based on World Bank data ranging from 1992 to 2020.

 The percentage of the world's population living on less than $1 per day has halved in 20 years.
 Most of this improvement has occurred in East and South Asia.
 The graph shows the 1981-2001 period.

 Life expectancy has been increasing and converging for most of the world.
 Sub-Saharan Africa has recently seen a decline, partly related to the AIDS epidemic.
 The graph shows the 1950-2005 period.

 Poverty is measured in different ways by different bodies, both governmental and nongovernmental.
 Measurements can be absolute, which references a single standard, or relative, which is dependent on context.
 Poverty is widely understood to be multidimensional, comprising social, natural and economic factors situated within wider socio-political processes.

 The main poverty line used in the OECD and the European Union is a relative poverty measure based on 60% of the median household income.
 The United States uses a poverty measure based on pre-tax income and the U.S. Department of Agriculture's "economy food plan" by which 11% of Americans are living in poverty, but this is disputed.

 The World Bank defines poverty in absolute terms.
 It defines extreme poverty as living on less than US$1.90 per day.
 (PPP), and moderate poverty as less than $3.10 a day.

-It has been estimated that in 2008, 1.4 billion people had consumption levels below US$1.25 a day and 2.7 billion lived on less than $2 a day.
+In 2008, 1.4 billion people had consumption levels below US$1.25 a day and 2.7 billion lived on less than $2 a day.
+And in 2025, an estimate around 831 million people lived in extreme poverty that lived less on 3.00$.